mdgeorge4153/portfolio/ocaml/interpreter/README.md

 OCaml.
 I completely redesigned the interpreter project that I inherited from previous semesters.

+Files of note:
+ * `ps3.pdf`   contains the complete assignment description
+ * `release`   contains the starter code that was provided to the students
+ * `sol/mdg39` contains my complete working solution (removed from public repo;
+   ask me for a copy if interested)

 Interpreter projects are a staple of functional programming courses.
 There are a few details of this implementation give it an extra bit of polish, which I think improved the students' experience and learning outcomes: